vicky469/audio-classifier/README.md

 3. **Upload**: Create organized Notion pages with rich metadata
 4. **Cleanup**: Remove temporary files automatically

+## 🤖 AI Transcription

+For videos without subtitles, the system uses AI transcription with two backends:

+- **faster-whisper** (Recommended): Optimized for Apple Silicon (M1/M2), 2-4x faster with lower memory usage
+- **OpenAI Whisper**: Fallback option, works on all platforms but slower on Apple Silicon

+The system automatically selects the best available backend.
+For optimal performance on M1/M2 Macs, ensure `faster-whisper` is installed.

 ## 🛠 Troubleshooting

 - **"No transcript available"**: Video may not have subtitles or is private
 - **"Notion token not found"**: Check your `.env` file has correct `NOTION_TOKEN`
 - **"Permission denied"**: Ensure Notion integration has database access
+- **MPS/GPU errors**: System automatically falls back to CPU or faster-whisper backend